The Member Health Survey was implemented to address researcher and policymaker needs

 Value of self-reported Member Health Survey data even in an age of electronic health records

-Kaiser Permanente's electronic data capture about member health and service utilization has grown by leaps and bounds.
-However, the Member Health Survey is still the only systematic source of data about a large number of health-related characteristics that are infrequently captured in the electronic health record.
-Additionally, the Member Health Survey remains the most comparable source of Kaiser Permanente population statistics to other health surveys based on self-reported data, such as the California Behavioral Risk Factor Survey, California Health Interview Survey, and National Health Interview Survey.
+Kaiser Permanente’s electronic data capture about member health and service utilization has grown by leaps and bounds.
+However, the Member Health Survey has been the only systematic source of data about a large number of health-related characteristics that are infrequently captured in the electronic health record.
+Additionally, the Member Health Survey remains the source of statistics about the KPNC membership most comparable to those from other health surveys based on self-reported data, such as the California Behavioral Risk Factor Survey, California Health Interview Survey, and National Health Interview Survey.

-An additional value of the self-reported data collected in the Member Health Survey is that it can be linked at the individual level to Kaiser Permanente administrative and clinical information for purposes of research with approval of KPNC’s IRB.
+An additional value of the self-reported data collected in the Member Health Survey is that the data can be linked at the individual level to KPNC electronic administrative and clinical data for purposes of research with approval of KPNC’s Institutional Review Board (IRB).
 Survey data can also be geocoded to link with Census-derived data and other geographic information.
-To protect confidentiality, we use a unique identifier and do not release information to anyone outside of Kaiser Permanente’s Division of Research (including to other departments within Kaiser Permanente) in a way that can be used to identify survey respondents.
-We are approved to link KPNC and geocoded data to survey respondents and also to survey non-respondents, e.g., to study sources and effects of survey response bias or to create new weighting factors.
+To protect confidentiality, we use a unique identifier and do not release information to anyone outside of the KPNC Division of Research (including to other departments within Kaiser Permanente) in a way that can be used to identify survey respondents.
+We also have IRB approval to link KPNC and geocoded data to survey non-respondents to study sources and effects of survey response bias and to create new weighting factors.

-For each survey cycle, we produce reports describing the demographic and health-related characteristics of the Kaiser Permanente Northern California region adult membership and the adult memberships in each of our 19 medical center service populations and major sub-regions.
-In addition, we use data from single or multiple survey years to produce reports on topics of special interest, such as prevalence of different health problems and health risks, health disparities, and factors associated with access to digital technologies.
+For each survey cycle, we have produced reports describing the demographic and health-related characteristics of the KPNC region adult membership.
+Through the 2014/2015 survey cycle, we also produced reports profiling the adult memberships in each of KPNC’s 19 medical center service populations and major sub-regions.
+In addition, we have used data from single or multiple survey years to produce reports on topics of special interest, such as prevalence of different health problems and health risks, health disparities, and factors associated with access to digital technologies.

 We encourage use of our survey results by the community and use of our survey data for collaborative research